-To study about the Denial of service attacks in crippling applications, servers and old networks and its prevention.
+- To study about the Denial of Service attacks in crippling applications, servers and old networks. - To illustrate the prevention of DoS attacks.

 MODULE I INTRODUCTION AND HISTORY OF DoS AND DDoS 9

 Difference between DoS and DDoS, Understanding DoS: Ulterior motive, Attackers, Distribution effects, DDoS: Hype or reality, Vulnerability to DoS, History: Motivation, Design principles of the internet, DoS and DDoS Evolution.